darkprior/QPO-detection/README.md

 ### Prerequisites

-List any prerequisites required to run the project.
+List of prerequisites required to run the scripts:
+* matplotlib
+* numpy
+* tensorflow

-### Installing
+### Folder structure

-Step-by-step instructions on how to install the project.
+Folder structure (change if needed):

 ## Usage